jpedrou/airplanes-classification/README.md

 # Airplanes Classification
 The goal of this project is to make a Convolucional Neural Network (CNN) that can classify what type of plane is represented in the image.
-Were chosen 2 types of airplaines: commercial and military. **Data were collected from Google Images**.
+Were chosen 2 types of airplanes: commercial and military. **Data were collected from Google Images**.

 <img height=517 src='reports/figures/main-image.png'>